DA0-DA0/kvpk/README.md

 key-value for private key

 A [Cloudflare Worker](https://workers.cloudflare.com/) that allows a Cosmos keypair to store arbitrary data in a KV store.
+Like the blockchain, **all data is publicly readable.** This is _not_ a secure storage solution.

 Used template for [Cosmos wallet authentication](https://github.com/NoahSaso/cloudflare-worker-cosmos-auth) to